 Prior to joining Japan Society’s Education Program, Kazuko has taught Japanese language at Columbia Preparatory School, Baruch College of New York City University and Toyota Language Center of Japan Society. 日本語文はこちら。

 Currently Kazuko resides in Osaka, Japan, and offers guided tours to groups and individuals traveling to Japan.
-Her specialities include history tours in Kyoto, Nara, Osaka and Tokyo, as well as peace education tour in Hiroshima.
+Her specialities include history tours in Kyoto, Nara, Osaka and Tokyo, study tours for school groups, as well as peace education tour in Hiroshima.
+Kazuko is a licensed English guide & interpreter and a certified tour planner in Japan.

 In 2012, Kazuko accompanied family members of President Harry Truman’s grandson as their guide and interpreter during their first visit to Hiroshima and Nagasaki.